petejkim/factory-lady/docs/api.md

 The initializer specifies what attributes need to be initialized to create a meaningful instance of the model.
 - options - Optionally you can provide an `options` object.

-### Initlizers - values, sequences, functions, async functions, chance
+### Initlizers - values, sequences, functions, async functions, chance, assoc, assocMany, assocBuild, assocBuildMany, assocAttrs, assocAttrsMany

 ### #withOptions
 ### #attrs